AyraHikari/SamsungMusicPort/README.md

 Samsung Music Port for all Non-Samsung ROM

 # FAQ
+- What's Melon?
+Which one i should download?
+> Melon is music stream service in Korea, if you're not in korea just download Spotify version

 - Some features is missing on latest version
 > Keep old version until that feature implemented on new version